philpackmohr/ds-spartakiade-1/README.md

 - kmeans
 - hierachical

-Tomorrow we will cover the evaluation metrics
+Tomorrow we will cover the evaluation metrics.

 Now the floppy disk changed. cool.